Markerless Head Tracking for Accurate and Accessible Neuronavigation: Methods

 \subsubsection{Stereo RGB-Based Tracking}

-The spatial location of a point can be determined through the principle of stereo triangulation~\cite{Hartley2004}.
-This method infers 3D depth information via 2D pixel point correspondence.
-We applied this principle to reconstruct the 3D coordinates of a set of distinct facial landmarks identified in the pair of RGB cameras available in each Azure device (see Figure~\ref{fig:tracking_methods}).
+The spatial location of a point can be determined through the principle of stereo triangulation~\cite{Hartley2004}, which infers 3D information via 2D pixel point correspondence.
+We applied this principle to reconstruct the 3D coordinates of a set of distinct facial landmarks identified in the pair of RGB cameras available in each Azure device.
 We modeled the head as a rigid body; hence, we can estimate the head pose by finding the optimal transformation that aligns the estimated 3D landmark locations with a reference 3D face model.

 Initially, the 2D pixel coordinates of a set of MediaPipe landmarks were estimated for both the left and the right RGB images, as described in Section~\ref{subsubsec:rgb_mono_method}.
-We denote $\mathbf{w_{left}}$ and $\mathbf{w_{right}}$ the 2D pixel coordinates detected in the left and right RGB cameras for one landmark (we have as many vector pairs as landmarks, see~\ref{supp:subsubsec:landmark_selection} for a discussion on the landmark set selection).
-The RGB cameras were calibrated (see~\ref{supp:subsubsec:camera_calibration} for details) to obtain the projection matrices $P_{left}$ and $P_{right}$.
-As stated in Section~\ref{subsec:notation}, we used the left camera system as the global reference system, meaning $P_{left} = K_{left}[[\mbox{Id}_{3\times3},[0\ 0\ 0]]\,|\, [0\ 0\ 0\ 1]^T]$, and $P_{right}=K_{right}\, {}_{right}T_{left}$, where $K_{left}$ and $K_{right}$ are the intrinsic calibration matrices of the left and right cameras, respectively, and ${}_{right}T_{left}$ is the transformation between the left and right camera systems.
-Then, the location of each landmark in the 3D world $\mathbf{x}$ was obtained by solving:
+We denote $\mathbf{w_{left}}$ and $\mathbf{w_{right}}$ the 2D pixel coordinates detected in the left and right RGB cameras for one landmark.
+The RGB cameras were calibrated (detailed at Appendix~\ref{supp:subsubsec:camera_calibration}) to obtain the projection matrices $P_{left}$ and $P_{right}$.
+The location of each landmark in the 3D world $\mathbf{x}$ was then obtained by solving:

-Equation~\ref{eq:triangulation} can be rearranged into a linear system of equations whose solution is obtained through Singular Value Decomposition (SVD)~\cite{Hartley2004}.
-This procedure was repeated for each landmark to obtain a set of 3D points expressed in the left camera reference frame, denoted as $X$ (each column representing the 3D homogeneous coordinates of a facial landmark).
+Equation~\eqref{eq:triangulation} can be rearranged into a linear system of equations whose solution is obtained through Singular Value Decomposition (SVD)~\cite{Hartley2004}.
+This procedure was repeated for each landmark to obtain a set of 3D points expressed in the left camera reference frame, denoted as $X$.

-With the 3D landmarks reconstructed, the head pose was estimated by finding the optimal transformation that aligns a template 3D face model to these landmarks:
+With the 3D landmarks reconstructed, the head pose ${}_{ref}T_{head}$ can be estimated by finding the optimal transformation that aligns a template 3D face model to these landmarks:

-where $X^{\text{template}}$ is, similar to Equation~\ref{eq:monocular_view}, the matrix with the 3D coordinates of the selected landmarks in the (MediaPipe) facial model.